-All physically acceptable students at Wentworth are members of the R. O. T. C. and those accepted are immunized against typhoid, para-typhoid and typhus fevers and

-HE National Defense Act which, in 1920, smallpox.
-Corrective measures are taken for the first time, gave us a real basis as to minor physical defects brought out by
+All physically acceptable students at Wentworth are members of the R. O. T. C. and those accepted are immunized against typhoid, para-typhoid and typhus fevers and smallpox.
+Corrective measures are taken as to minor physical defects brought out by the examination for admission, and parents are notified of larger ones.